YusefMostafa123/real-estate-search-platform/docs/Requirement_Analysis.md

 Each home is linked to one and only one closest hospital.
 A hospital may serve many homes.
 Borough - FDNY / Population:
 Each borough has one fire coverage score and one demographic row used for dashboard analytics.
+Login - Favorites:
+Each user can save many favorite listings, Each favorite belongs to exactly one user, and Each favorite links one user to one home listing.

 # Application Requirements